shahadat-jahan/sutra-saas/README.md

-# Sutra - Modular Multi-tenant SaaS
+# Sutra - Modular Multi-tenant SaaS (Work on going)

 Sutra is a modern, scalable, and modular SaaS platform designed for Bangladeshi retail and pharmacy businesses.
 Built with a **Modular Monolith** architecture, it supports multi-tenancy via subdomains and provides a seamless POS experience.